 With an unparalleled commitment to research and development in dentistry, we have a long-standing history and reputation of ethical business practices throughout the global community.
 Through frequent, clear communications and interactive training, we keep our employees and business partners informed on the principles of being a responsible business.

-It also provides guidance on identifying, mitigating, and managing a wide range of risks, and underscores our commitment to our employees and communities around the world.
+Our Code aligns with our core values to be agile, accountable, respectful, collaborative and trustworthy, and outlines a clear pathway for all people to identify, mitigate and manage a wide range of risk factors.
 Supervisors and managers are responsible for ensuring their teams comply with the Code, and all employees are responsible for ensuring they can recognize potential compliance issues and seek the appropriate advice from subject matter experts regarding any issues.
-The Code is reviewed annually by the Ethics and Compliance Committee as well as the Board, and training is administered annually to all Dentsply Sirona employees.

-In line with the UN International Labor Organization’s Declaration on Fundamental Principles and Rights at Work, we support freedom of association and the effective recognition of the right to collective bargaining, the elimination of forced or compulsory labor, the abolition of child labor, and the elimination of discrimination in respect of employment.
+People are central to our business, so we operate in line with the UN International Labor Organization’s Declaration on Fundamental Principles and Rights at Work.
+We strongly support freedom of association and the effective recognition of the right to collective bargaining, the elimination of forced or compulsory labor, the abolition of child labor and the elimination of discrimination in respect of employment

-Dentsply Sirona supports global efforts to address the issues of exploitation, slavery, and human trafficking through internal policies as well as through direct actions with business partners. § We expect all employees and business partners to fully comply with the California Transparency in Supply Chain Act of 2010, the U.K. Modern Slavery Act of 2015, the Australian Modern Slavery Act, the New South Wales Modern Slavery Act, the Uyghur Forced Labor Prevention Act, and the Conflict Minerals provisions of the U.S. Dodd-Frank Act of 2010.
+We take an active global approach to eliminate any issues surrounding exploitation, slavery, and human trafficking through internal policies as well as through direct actions with business partners in our supply chain.
+These policies include our Business Partner Code of Conduct.
+We expect all employees and business partners to fully comply with the California Transparency in Supply Chain Act of 2010 and the UK Modern Slavery Act of 2015, the Australian Modern Slavery Act, the New South Wales Modern Slavery Act, the Uyghur Forced Labor Prevention Act and the Conflict Minerals provisions of the US Dodd-Frank Act of 2010.

 To mitigate the risks posed by cybersecurity incidents and cyberattacks, we have developed a program to protect the confidentiality, integrity, and continued availability of our data and systems.